tendermint/spec/spec/abci/abci.md

 New nodes will discover and request snapshots from other nodes in the P2P network.
 A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its application to retrieve any local state snapshots.
-In addition, the new node will offer each snapshot received from a peer to its local application via the `OfferSnapshot` method.
+After receiving snapshots from peers, the new node will offer each snapshot received from a peer to its local application via the `OfferSnapshot` method.

+Snapshots may be quite large and are thus broken into smaller "chunks" that can be assembled into the whole snapshot.
 Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot "chunks" from existing nodes.
 The node providing "chunks" will fetch them from its local application using the `LoadSnapshotChunk` method.

 As the new node receives "chunks" it will apply them sequentially to the local application with `ApplySnapshotChunk`.
 When all chunks have been applied, the application